Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 That implied either a buffoon or fearsome competence, and Dread’s reputation suggested the latter.

 **++0011++:** *Very little, I think.
-Detail… yes, detail that a ship called* ’Negotiable Curiosity’ *departed from a landing platform near the incident site shortly afterwards and that you suspect a correlation.
+Detail... yes, detail that a ship called* ’Negotiable Curiosity’ *departed from a landing platform near the incident site shortly afterwards and that you suspect a correlation.
 Let Dread do the rest.
 If their reputation is accurate, that should be all they need.*

 **++0053++:** *And what will you be doing?*